trampgeek/ucquestiontypes/README.md

 ## Disclaimer
-This repository is primarily for in-house use by the University of Canterbury but anyone else if of course welcome to use the question types.
+This repository is primarily for in-house use by the University of Canterbury but anyone else is of course welcome to use the question types.
 If you need support you can try posting to the CodeRunner question author's forum, but please realise that these question types are not a supported part of CodeRunner itself, so no support is guaranteed.